destructrice/ee250-lab2/README.md

 ## TCP Client & Server

 Q1: What is argc and *argv[]?
+Argc stands for argument count and represents how many arguments there are. *argv[] stands for argument vector and it represents the actual list of command line arguments.

 Q2: What is a UNIX file descriptor and file descriptor table?
+A file descriptor is a unique integer that identifies an open file within a process.
+The file descriptor table is an array where the index corresponds to the file descriptor, and the value stored at that index is a reference to the file object or resource associated with that file descriptor.

 Q3: What is a struct?
 What's the structure of sockaddr_in?